Dynamical Evolution of Quasi-Hierarchical Triples: Long-term evolution under second-order map

 where $\alpha \equiv a_{\rm in}/a_{\rm out}$; thus, if the quasi-hierarchy is strong enough, $\tau$ can be shorter than $\tau_{\rm ZLK,circ}$, and secular effects would be suppressed over the entire diffusion process.
 The quasi-hierarchical assumption \eqref{eqn:fundamental assumption} does allow for regimes where this is not necessarily the case, but it is guaranteed by the restriction \eqref{eqn:outer pericentre upper bound strong quasi-hierarchy}.
 To summarise, we have

-to be in the strong quasi-hierarchical regime; and additionally, to reach $e_{\max}$ within a time $t_0$, from equation~\eqref{eqn:diffusion time-scale}
+to be in the strong quasi-hierarchical regime; and additionally, to reach $e_{\rm u}$ within a time $t_0$, from equation~\eqref{eqn:diffusion time-scale}

-\section{Collision Probability}
+\subsection{Collision Probability}

 No triple is an island, and the outer tertiary should experience perturbations from its environment, at the same rate that a binary with semi-major axis $a_{\rm out}$ would \citep{MichaelyPerets2019,Samsingetal2019,MichaelyPerets2020,GrishinPerets2022,Stegmann2024}.
 While \cite{MichaelyPerets2020}, for example, consider $e_{\rm out}$ growing to such a high value that $r_{\rm p} \sim a_{\rm in}$ (whereupon a non-hierarchical binary-single encounter ensues), the triple would become quasi-hierarchical, well before reaching that value.
 At these high eccentricities, we would expect $r_{\rm p}^2$ to be uniformly distributed after the tertiary is perturbed; this implies that it is much more likely that a quasi-hierarchical triple would form, than a fully non-hierarchical one (cf.~table \ref{tab:regimes}).
-Furthermore, even if the triple does enter a democratic state, this would eventually result in the ejection or collision of one of the three stars \citep[e.g.,][]{Saslawetal1974,Hills1980,Arnoldetal2006,Manwadkaretal2020,GinatPerets2021a}, and the eccentricity distribution of the remnant binary after the encounter would be slightly super-thermal \citep{StoneLeigh2019,Samsingetal2022,GinatPeretes2023,Randoetal2025}; in the more probable quasi-hierarchical case, the inner orbit inevitably reaches $e_{\max}$, eventually.
+If the triple does enter a democratic state, this would eventually result in the ejection or collision of one of the three stars \citep[e.g.,][]{Saslawetal1974,Hills1980,Arnoldetal2006,Manwadkaretal2020,GinatPerets2021a}, and the eccentricity distribution of the remnant binary after the encounter would be slightly super-thermal \citep{StoneLeigh2019,Samsingetal2022,GinatPeretes2023,Randoetal2025}; in the more probable quasi-hierarchical case, the inner orbit can even reach higher eccentricities.

 Thus, hierarchical triples are expected to become quasi-hierarchical on the time-scale on which external perturbations would induce an order-unity change in $e_{\rm out}$.
 The outer orbit may be modified either by encounters from external perturbers, or by the Galactic tide.
 Fortuitously, the time-scales are quite similar \citep[e.g.,][]{HeislerTremaine1986,Binney,GrishinPerets2022,Hamilton2022,HamiltonModak2024}, and are collectively given by \citep{Samsingetal2019}